larsgehrke/mt/README.md

 + **diagram_gpu** Not important, can be deleted.
 This folder was just used to access the diagrams from the server.

 + **model** The different implementations of DISTANA are collected here.
-Each variation has its own subfolder.
-The facade defines the function signatures, every variation must implement and it selects the variation specified by the parameters at runtime.
+Each version has its own subfolder.
+The facade defines the function signatures that every version must implement and it selects the version specified by the parameters at runtime.
-*abstract_evaluator* is a super class for different variations.
+*abstract_evaluator* is a super class for different versions.
 [Object-oriented programming (OOP) can be a curse or a blessing: OOP has of course many benefits, e.g. better readability, better maintainability, better expandability etc. but Python is a slow programming language and has no strong support of oop approaches.
 The outsourcing of code segments that are called per batch/sample or even per time step should be done as little as possible.
 For the management and analysis of different implementation variation, a super class can be a good choice.
 But if you want to optimize the speed of code execution, the superclass *abstract_evaluator* costs unnecessary Python overhead.]
   + **old** [No batch; stacked lateral output]